Functorial Data Migration: Data types and filtering

 \subsection{A normal form for data migration}

 We have seen several different forms of data migration functors throughout this paper.
 One may perform a sequence of data migration functors, e.g. moving data from one schema to another, then changing the data types, and finally filtering the result.
-Any such combination of data migration functors can be rewritten as a sequence of three: a pullback, a left pushforward, and a right pushforward.
-This is proven in \cite[Proposition 1.1.2]{GK}.
-To us, it means that there is a normal form for a quite general class of queries that includes any combination of projections, duplications, unions, joins, group satisfactions, filtering, and changing data types.
+In many cases, such combination of data migration functors can be rewritten as a sequence of three: a pullback, a right pushforward, and a left pushforward; see \cite{SW}. \footnote{An earlier version of this paper included a false claim here.
+It stemmed from the assumption that the results of \cite{GK} could be translated to this context and that therefore any sequence of data migration functors could be rewritten as a sequence of only three.
+This does not seem to be the case.} This means that there is a normal form for a quite general class of queries.
 Any combination of such queries can be written in the form $\Delta_F\Pi_G\Sigma_H$ for some $F,G,H$.
 This form may not be optimal in terms of speed, but it can serve as a single input format for query optimizers.